What is a Project Portfolio Manager?

 Portfolio rebalancing is necessary when strategy changes, budgets are reduced, benefits decline, risks increase, or new opportunities appear.
 Organizations that already practice managing portfolio uncertainty through project risk management methods are better prepared to make these choices without panic.

-Project Portfolio Manager Job Description in Practice
+Project Portfolio Manager Job Description

 A project portfolio manager job description usually includes portfolio intake, prioritization, executive reporting, capacity planning, benefits tracking, risk escalation, and governance support.
 In practice, the job connects strategic choices with delivery evidence, so leaders can approve, pause, accelerate, or stop work using reliable information.